DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/PM-Families.md

 ## Batch Actions

-Select the parameters and in the Batch Actions list choose:
+Select the parameters and choose from the Batch actions list:

 1. Duplicate parameters.